Engineering Exploration Week 2020

 Join the Walter Scott, Jr. College of Engineering for a free professional development event for teachers, guidance counselors, community college advisors, and other educational professionals, to learn how to best support students with interests in engineering majors.

-Visit our schedule below or download a PDF to have available ahead of time.
+Visit last year's schedule below or download a PDF.

 Thanks for a great 2024 event!